-The Sacrament of Reconciliation is celebrated at St. Magdalen de Pazzi church on Saturday 4:00PM to 4:40PM & after the 5:00PM Mass.
+The Sacrament of Reconciliation is celebrated at St. Magdalen de Pazzi church on Saturday from 3:45-4:45pm.

 The Sacrament of Reconciliation, also known as Penance or Confession, is that moment of grace when we receive the forgiveness for sin won by Jesus Christ on the cross.
 We obtain pardon from God's mercy for our sins, are reconciled with the Church, and are refreshed by the ocean of God’s love and grace.

 Come join us as we experience the transformative love, forgiveness and mercy of God, won for us by our Lord, Jesus Christ.

 - The penitent says "Bless me, Father, for I have sinned.
 It has been (state the time since your last confession) since my last confession.”

 - Since that time, I have (state sin(s) that you wish to confess)."
 Tell your sins humbly, clearly and entirely.
 The priest may guide the penitent through the confession of sins, if needed.

 - Answer any questions the priest may ask.

 - As you are concluding your confession, you may say to the priest, "For these sins, and those I truly do not remember, I ask for your forgiveness and advice."